Flue Systems for Cubic Mini

 Why not penetrate the roof with Cubic Mini's pipe?

 The only acceptable metal chimney types for wood stoves to penetrate a structure are double-wall insulated chimney, or air-cooled triple wall chimney (see NFPA-211 Chapter 5, "Selection of Chimney and Vent Types").
-Single-wall pipe and non-insulated double-wall pipe can be used for connector pipe between the stove and the chimney system, but should not be used to make a roof or wall penetration.
+Single-wall pipe and non-insulated double-wall pipe can be used for connector pipe between the stove and the chimney system, but for safety reasons, should not be used to make a roof or wall penetration.

 Can I connect my Cubic Mini to Tiny Wood Stove's 3" flue systems?

 Yes!
 Our 3" flue systems are a popular option for safely venting a Cubic Mini stove in tiny houses, cabins, vans, RVs, buses, yurts, and all sorts of small spaces.
-The Cubic Mini flue flange is a little smaller than a standard 3" pipe, so you'll want to use our Cubic Mini adapter.
-If you prefer not to use the adapter, you can hack the pipe a bit to make it fit.

 If you are using the Cubic Mini Wall Mount